Scooter Insurance

 Another great way to lower your scooter insurance costs is by taking a Motorcycle Safety Course.
 Insurers frequently offer discounts for riders who complete approved safety education, as it demonstrates a commitment to safe riding and reduces the likelihood of accidents.
 Riders who have a clean driving record, minimal claims history, or who choose a higher deductible can also benefit from reduced rates.

-Beyond your scooter type and eligible discounts, providers will also weigh a variety of additional factors to determine your monthly rate.
+Beyond your scooter type and eligible discounts, providers will also weigh a variety of additional factors to determine your monthly insurance rate.

 For scooter owners and other recreational vehicle drivers, GEICO’s new Motorcycle and Offroad coverage provides tailored insurance options designed specifically with you in mind.
+Availability might vary by state.

 Looking for protection for stored gear?
 We have you covered.
 Roadside assistance in case of an emergency?
 Check.
 Total loss replacement?
 You’ve got it.
 Whatever your requirements are, GEICO’s new Motorcycle and Offroad insurance offers the flexibility you need, making sure you get all the necessary protection without any of the unnecessary fluff.